 Carl Sagan holding the Pioneer plaque.

-The Pioneer plaque is a 15-centimeter by 23-centimeter (6-inch by 9-inch) gold-anodized aluminum plate fixed to the antenna support struts of Pioneer 10 and Pioneer 11.
+The Pioneer plaque is a 15-cm by 23-cm (6-in by 9-in) gold-anodized aluminum plate fixed to the antenna support struts of Pioneer 10 and Pioneer 11.
 It carries an information-rich message, devised by Carl Sagan and Frank Drake, in the event that either of the spacecraft is detected and recovered in the remote future by advanced extraterrestrials.
 The message is intended to communicate the location of the human race, the appearance of an adult male and female of our species, and the approximate era when the probe was launched.
 A line-drawing of a naked couple standing in front of the Pioneer probe is accompanied by an ingenious scheme for conveying distance, direction, and time information about the spacecraft's origins.